Easy Raspberry Chia Jam Recipe

 Why put chia seeds in jam?

-Not only are they filled with potent antioxidants, but also, chia seeds also help create that wonderful jammy texture.
+Not only are they filled with potent antioxidants, but chia seeds also help create that wonderful jammy texture.
 They easily thicken things up, so you don’t need to worry about having enough pectin.

 How long will chia jam last in the fridge?